Starwind 19

-The Starwind 19, Starwind 190 and Spindrift 19 are a family of American trailerable sailboats that were designed by Jim Taylor Yacht Designs as cruiser-racers and first built in 1982.
+The Starwind 19, Starwind 190 and Spindrift 19 are a family of American sailboats that were designed by Jim Taylor Yacht Designs as cruiser-racers and first built in 1982.

 The designer claims that the boat was the inspiration for the C. Raymond Hunt Associates' O'Day 192.

 Production

 The design was built by Starwind, the sailboat division of Wellcraft in the United States, starting in 1982.
 Some were built by Chrysler Marine and later by Spindrift One Designs, a division of Rebel Industries.
 The design is now out of production.

 Design

 The Starwind 19 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a ballasted shoal draft keel with centerboard.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on the port side of the companionway ladder and is equipped with a sink.
 The head is located in the bow cabin under the "V"-berth.
 Cabin headroom is 38 in and the fresh water tank has a capacity of 2.5 u.s.gal.

 The design has a PHRF racing average handicap of 288 and a hull speed of 5.5 kn.